msp-strath/cs208-logic/pages/coursework2025-26.md

    ```textbox {id=cw2025-q1f-comment}
    ```

-7. Every marked assessment is of an assessment that is attached to a course and is marked by a staff member for that course.
+7. Every marked attempt is of an assessment that is attached to a course and is marked by a staff member for that course.

    ```formulaentry {id=cw2025-q1g}
    ```